-Combat diarrhea by drinking broth or soups since you will not only benefit from the extra liquids to your diet but also the electrolytes found in the salt of the broth.
-It is a tasty way to ingest fluids without upsetting your stomach.
-It’s best to make it at home and use Himalayan or Celtic sea salt instead of table salt to get all those good minerals!
+Broths are not only good to keep hydrated, there are also valuable electrolytes found in the broth’s salt.
+It’s best to make broth at home and use Himalayan or Celtic sea salt instead of table salt to get all those good minerals in.

 Try to eat yogurts containing Lactobacillus acidophilus and Bifidobacterium, which are forms of good bacteria.
 These live cultures act to balance out the good bacteria versus the bad bacteria in your intestines.
-Making sure there is enough good bacteria helps ensure you avoid bacterial related diarrhea.
+If you have enough good bacteria you can avoid bacterial related diarrhea.

-Adding coriander to your water, favorite broth or even sports drink creates a drink to help ease your digestive system and ward off the bouts of diarrhea you have been experiencing.
+Add coriander to your water, favorite broth or even sports drink helps you to digest better and ward off that pesky diarrhea.

-Garlic is wonderful for aiding in all sorts of digestive issues, including diarrhea.
+Garlic is known to help with all kinds of digestive problems, including diarrhea.
 If you can stomach it, try eating garlic first thing in the morning on an empty stomach.
-This will allow the garlic to work quickly to help resolve your diarrhea.
+This will allow the garlic to work quickly to help get rid of your diarrhea.

-To use allspice for diarrhea, simply add a pinch to one cup of water with a little honey to your liking.
-Drink this mixture after each bout of diarrhea to speed up the healing process.
+Add a pinch of allspice to one cup of water with a little honey.
+Drink this concoction after each trip to the bathroom.

-Bananas, rice, apples (although not apple juice) and toast.
-Bland foods like these will help ease your tummy.
+B.R.A.T stands for bananas, rice, apples (although not apple juice) and toast.
+Bland foods like these will help ease your tummy troubles.
 These will help add bulk to your stools gradually without causing constipation.